andigandhi/windows98/README.md

 ## Installation Guide

+The installation is easy as this repository is a standalone project, it'll grab the latest version of 98.css automatically:

-The installation is easy: Just clone the repository with
+Just clone the repository via
 ```
 $ git clone https://github.com/andigandhi/windows98
 ```